1) John, what is the AII Victoria India Internship Program you completed and what sparked your interest to apply?

 The Australia India Institute (AII) offers internships at organisations in several cities throughout India as well as positions at Indian companies based in Victoria.
 There are positions at organisations in a wide range of fields including finance, marketing, pharmaceuticals, IT and also trade and investment such as the Federation of Indian Chambers of Commerce and Industry where I worked.

-I have been interested in India since taking an undergraduate subject about contemporary India and travelling there a few years ago.
+I have been interested in India since taking an undergraduate subject about contemporary India and traveling there a few years ago.
 As we all know, internships and work experience are crucial when it comes to job-hunting, so the AII Intern program during the summer break seemed like a great opportunity.
 The application process isn’t too strenuous; just a CV and cover letter expressing your interest.
 You shouldn’t have any trouble writing the expression of interest piece given what an infinitely exciting place India is for people from different backgrounds and areas of study.

 Find out more about the Victoria India Internships Program‘s application process here.